nibrahim/nibrahim.net.in/_posts/2013-07-31-git_tree_and_repo_diagrams.markdown

 date: "2013-07-31 12:33:09 +0530"
 ---

+*Update:* The original version used the `grit` gem which is now deprecated.
+I've updated the scripts to use `rugged` which are the offical ruby bindings for `libgit2`.

 Many people have been asking me for the scripts I use to generate diagrams of git repositories which I use during my trainings.